-As our game expands, we might start adding more character attributes, such weapons, magic, special abilities, and more.
-To do that we’d have to go through each function in our program that works with the player character and redo the parameters.
+As our game expands, we might start adding more character attributes, such as weapons, magic, special abilities, and more.
+To do that we'd have to go through each function in our program that works with the player character and redo the parameters.

 Keeping all these data points organized becomes difficult very quickly.
 How do we keep a monster's hit points separated from the player's hit points?
 Because when we add monsters to the game, they'll have their own attributes.
 In fact, just about every item in an adventure game has attributes.

 There needs to be a better way.
 Somehow our program needs to package up all those data fields for easy management.

 A better way to manage multiple data attributes is to define a structure to hold the information.
 We can give that "grouping" of information a name, like Character or Address.
 This can be easily done in Python and any other modern language by using a class.
 Each data item we group into the class is called a field, attribute, or instance variable.
 These terms may be used interchangeably, as they mean the same thing.